barryCFlynn/WatchBidCentral/README_NEW.md

 Python linting was carried out with https://pep8ci.herokuapp.com/.

-There were no warnings left in the production code apart from the ‘line too long’ errors on the boilerplate Django code in ‘settings.py’.
+There were no warnings left in the production code apart from the ‘line too long’ on a few lines.

+### JavaScript Linting

+All JavaScript files were tested with [JSHint](https://jshint.com/).
+There were no significant warnings

 ## Manual Testing